-Tragedy narrowly avoided in Peru where eight Italians and 23 tourists were injured in a road accident: their bus went off the road while descending from the ancient Inca citadel of Machu Picchu.
-Local media reported.
+A near tragedy occurred in Peru, where eight Italians and 23 tourists were injured in a car accident: their bus went off the road while descending from the ancient Inca citadel of Machu Picchu, local media reported.

 “We have 30 injured tourists, they have all been taken” to Cusco, the regional capital, a police official told AFP.